Low Back Pain

 • Encourage short frequent walking

-Reduce sitting activities
+• Reduce sitting activities

-Use extension roll for short duration sitting
+• Use lumbar extension roll for short duration sitting

-Application of Superficial Heat can reduce short-term pain and increase function (Expert Opinion)
+• Application of superficial heat can reduce short-term pain and increase function (Expert Opinion)

 Follow-up